W3rni0/TJCTF_2020/readme.md

 ![](assets//images//timed_python3.png)

 ```
-executing basestring in the server didn't return an error messege so I determined
+executing basestring in the server didn't return an error message so I determined
 that the enviroment is python 2, in this point I tried to check if I can read the
 file flag.txt:
 ```